Report Your Outage

 - Extra batteries

-- Cell phone with charger and/or non-cordless telephone
+- Phone: Cellphone with charger and/or non-cordless telephone (hard-wired traditional phone)

 If you are on life support equipment or are caring for someone who is, you are responsible for a backup power supply to support your equipment.
 Power outages due to extreme weather can last for hours or days, depending on severity.
 If you do not have a backup power source, please be prepared to utilize hospital and emergency services.